LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 Survey bot settings include:

-- **Enable Bot**: Use this to turn a survey bot on and off.
+- **Enable Bot**: This turns a survey bot on and off.
 When the bot is online, it responds to user messages.
 When it is offline, it doesn't.
-Taking a survey bot offline can be useful if you need to temporarily remove it from your customer traffic flow.
-The default value is Online.
+The default value is Online. **Note**: Disabling this setting doesn't prevent the survey from being triggered; it merely stops the bot from sending messages.
+To temporarily remove a survey bot from your customer traffic flow (i.e., prevent it from triggering), access the bot's **Skill** setting in **Bot Settings**, and remove the assigned skills.
 - **Skill**: If desired, change the skill(s) that will trigger this survey bot.
 - **Thank You Message**: Enable this to send a Thank You message before the survey conversation is closed.
 Then enter the message to send.
 - **Session Expired Message**: Enable this to send a Session Expired message when the user enters text after the session has timed out.
 Then enter the message to send.
 (For information on the Session Length setting, a related setting that's displayed for all bots, see [here](conversation-builder-bots-bot-basics.html#configure-bot-settings).)